-The Northeast Area Study (NEAS) Update includes parts of Franklin and Wake Counties, the City of Raleigh, as well as the Towns of Bunn, Franklinton, Knightdale, Rolesville, Wake Forest, Wendell, Youngsville, and Zebulon.
+The Northeast Area Study (NEAS) Update included parts of Franklin and Wake Counties, the City of Raleigh, as well as the Towns of Bunn, Franklinton, Knightdale, Rolesville, Wake Forest, Wendell, Youngsville, and Zebulon.
 The original Northeast Area Study was completed in 2014 and needs to be updated in order to prepare for the 2050 MTP.
 This Update will involve extensive public engagement and an evaluation of transportation projects, policies, and priorities that may have evolved or shifted since 2014.
 The Update began in early 2020 and is officially wrapping up in summer 2021.
 The project team delivered a final board update to municipalities in the study area in the summer 2021, seeking endorsement of NEAS Update recommendations to be used in future planning efforts including the 2050 Metropolitan Transportation Plan development.
 The CAMPO Executive Board officially endorsed the NEAS Update recommendations for use in future planning efforts including the 2050 Metropolitan Transportation Plan development.
 Staff contact: Brandon Watson

 - Project Workbook